-[Peak Fit - Iteration...] can be selected after appropriate background treatment, input of fit parameter limits (Min/Max values), and definition of start parameters for curve fitting.
+[Peak Fit - Iteration...] or the pop-up command [Peak Fit Iteration] can be selected after appropriate background treatment, input of fit parameter limits (Min/Max values), and definition of start parameters for curve fitting.
 The components and the sum curve will be calculated and presented using the given parameters.
 The number of iterations per cycle (maximum 200) and the number of cycles can be defined in the 'Input Number of Iterations' dialogue box.
 The total number of iterations is the "Number of Iterations per Cycle" multiplied by "Number of Cycles".